Drugs, Herbs, and Vitamins

 Shopping for Drugs

 California State Board of Pharmacy – Advice on many aspects of drug purchasing, including state laws pertaining to prescribing and pharmacies.
 Includes advice on buying drugs on the Internet and a section of information for consumers, including fact sheets, tips and advice, and how to file a complaint for pharmacy or prescription errors.
-Información en Español.
+Información en Español and many other languages.

 ConsumerMedSafety.org – The Institute for Safe Medication Practices offers information on both over-the counter and prescription medications, including special sections for children’s medications and herbal.
 Includes advice on how to receive and purchase medications, avoid mistakes when taking medicines, and store and dispose of them safely.